jdsolo/jdsolo.github.io/_news/announcement_8.md

 related_posts: false
 ---

-[Conference] I presented our work on polyamide recycling at the 2025 Polymer Materials Forum in Nagoya, JP.
+[Conference] I presented our work on nylon recycling at PolyMatForum-34 in Nagoya, JP.